 The new enclosure has safety netting to enclose the swimming area, signage and a new shower.

 Please be aware that this is a natural environment with slippery and uneven surfaces, oysters, algae and other marine life present.
-Swimmers are encouraged to take care at all times and to use suitable footwear.
+Swimmers are encouraged to take care at all times, follow safety signage and use suitable footwear.

 Following the summer period, the NSW Government will review how the enclosure has been used before considering further facilities, such as decking or ladders to enter the water.